Razat94/learn/PowerBI/README-PowerBI.md

 			Stored in memory for every row in your table, increasing the size of your model.
 			Always calculated, even if not used in your report. link two tables based on a calculated value,
-			- Unlike a measure, a calculated column can be used in a slicer to place filter options on the report page.
+			- Unlike a measure, a calculated column can be used in a slicer to filter on the report page.

 - Display Folder -
 	In Power BI, a Display Folder is a way to organize fields (columns, measures, hierarchies) in the Fields pane without changing the underlying data model.

+		Purpose: Makes the Fields pane cleaner and easier to navigate.
-It’s purely for presentation and usability, especially in large models.
+		- It’s purely for presentation and usability, especially in large models.

-	Purpose: makes the Fields pane cleaner and easier to navigate.

-	Task: Create a display folder for SUM measure, Average measure, etc.
+	Task: Create a display folder named 'Calculated Columns' for each of the columns we made.
-		Sales Metrics
+		Calcualted Columns
+  		├─ 'firstNewColumn'
-  		├─ Total Sales
+  		├─ 'Rounded Total Sales'
-  		├─ Average Sales
-  		└─ Sales Growth
+  		└─ 'Duration-Status-Message'

+	Step 1: Go to the Model view
+	Step 2: Select the desired measures or columns
+	Step 3: In the Properties pane, in the 'Display folder' field, type the folder name & then press Enter.

 	--
-	Correct.
-A measure is a named DAX formula that summarizes model data.

-	Parameter
-	Incorrect.
-A parameter allows what-if scenarios or field selection
+	Additional Q's & Notes:

 	--
+	A measure is a named DAX formula that summarizes model data. whereas
+	A parameter allows what-if scenarios or field selection --

 	You decide to remove unnecessary columns from your data model.